jacqueskingram/virtus-solutions-group/README.md

 - The company’s public-sector and government contracting focus
 - How to contact the business

-The first version is intentionally simple.
-As the business becomes fully approved, registered, and active, the site can be expanded with additional details such as a capability statement, NAICS codes, certifications, phone number, and vendor information.

 ## Current Sections

 The landing page includes: